As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Old Bay State hosts a variety of rocks and minerals all over its territory.
 Home of some of the rarest rocks, Massachusets is quite an attraction for rockhounds.
 Let’s see some of the essential locations.

 Perhaps the most important location in Hampshire county is Goshen’s town, where you can find a variety of colorless beryl named goshenite.
-Other interesting stones that you can look for around Goshen are quartz, dark blue elbaite tourmaline, muscovite.
+Other interesting stones that you can look for around Goshen are quartz, dark blue elbaite tourmaline, and muscovite.

 Another cool place to visit in Hampshire county is the town of Cummington.
 This is the place where, back in 1812, cummingtonite was discovered.
-Other rocks you can search for around this town are calcite, garnet, chalcopyrite, actinolite, or chlorite.
+Other rocks you can search for around this town are calcite, garnet, chalcopyrite, actinolite, and chlorite.